playgrdstar/financial_data_viz/README.md

-# Pandas for loading data and visualisation
+# Pandas for analysis of financial data and visualisation

-Just a super simple demonstration of how to load and visualise data with Pandas
+Computing some financial measures and visualising them in Pandas